Unsupervised Deep Learning for Inverse Problems in Computed Tomography: Methods

-It should be highlighted here how similar the presented training approach is to gradient-based IR.
-Comparing Figure \ref{fig:IterativeScheme} and Figure \ref{fig:TrainingScheme}, the current training prediction $\hat{f}$ coincides with the iterative scheme's current image $f^k$.
-The IR loss and the training loss are computed with the same formula from Eq. \ref{eq:loss}. \\ The main difference is also the main advantage of the network approach: Instead of altering the image itself, in network training, the gradient only affects the network's weights.
-This means, once trained, the network knows how to calculate the high-quality image from the blurry initial image $f$ in one step.
-Compared to IR, this eliminates the need for computationally extensive gradient calculations after training.
+Comparing Figure~\ref{fig:IterativeScheme} and Figure~\ref{fig:TrainingScheme}, the current training prediction $\hat{f}$ coincides with the gradient-based IR current image $\hat{f}^k$.
+The IR loss and the training loss are computed with the same formula from Eq.~\ref{eq:loss}.
+This similarity was previously exploited for reconstruction of separated datasets in learned IR methods.
+Instead of altering the image itself, in network training, the gradient only affects the network's weights.
+In contrast to unrolled optimization and DIP methods, when training is performed with many datasets, the network should be able to generalize the filter step.
+Hence, the main difference to learned IR methods is also the main advantage of our approach: Once trained, the network computes the high-quality image from the blurry initial image $\tilde{f}$ in a single forward pass.
+Compared to IR or learned IR, this eliminates the need for computationally extensive gradient calculations or auto-differentiation steps after training completely.